 The majority of courses conclude after school hours and students make their own way home.

 Due to extended class time, attendance is critical to the successful completion of course requirements.

-See your Careers Adviser (Mr Scott Ella), Stage 6 Coordinator (Mr Wayde Smith) or the TVET Guide for a full list of VET courses available.
+See Mrs Cowell -TVET Coordinator or Mr Ella Careers Adviser, TVET Guide for a full list of VET courses available.